Skip to main content

 Where’s Lukey?

 Whatever you do, don’t book a tour to visit here.
 Although you can spend as much time as you want at the attraction, you will see everything you need to within an hour or two.
-We imagine a tour cost is not worth it and noticed visitors meaning shuffled in and out at record speed.
+We imagined a tour cost was not worth it and noticed visitors shuffled in and out at record speed.
 Do this one DIY for little transport costs and an entry fee of 15B (€1.90).

 From the corner of Calle Murillo and Calle Sagarnara, near the Witches Market, look out for any collectivo with either ‘Mallasa’ or ‘Zoologico’ displayed on the front.
 Another option is to take the no. 43 yellow school bus that passes the San Francisco Plaza.